Island of Death: Reception

+his two leading players."
+Patrick Fleet of the Bristol Post also praised the film, calling it "far, far better than its title and plot make it sound, and a remarkable achievement for the Greek amateurs who made it, led by Nico Mastorakis."

-Allmovie gave the film a mixed review, writing "this graphic Grecian proto-slasher is one of the most perverse exploitation films released to the public, a laundry list of outrages that will cause the viewer to wonder what kind of mind could conceive such a monstrosity."
+AllMovie gave the film a mixed review, writing "this graphic Grecian proto-slasher is one of the most perverse exploitation films released to the public, a laundry list of outrages that will cause the viewer to wonder what kind of mind could conceive such a monstrosity."